Classical analogies for the force acting on an impurity in a Bose-Einstein condensate: Introduction

 The rest of the paper is structured as follows.
-In Sect. \ref{sec:model}, we discuss the general modeling setup and in Sect. \ref{sec:perturbation} a perturbation analysis is used to derive the linearized equations for the perturbations in the wavefunction related to non-steady condensate flow and the particle repulsive potential.
+In Sect. \ref{sec:model}, we discuss the general modelling setup and in Sect. \ref{sec:perturbation} a perturbation analysis is used to derive the linearised equations for the perturbations in the wavefunction related to non-steady condensate flow and the particle repulsive potential.
 Subsections \ref{sec:inertial} and \ref{sec:drag} derive analytical expressions within perturbation theory for the two contributions to the force experienced by the particle.
-In Section \ref{sec:numerics}, we compare our theoretical predictions with numerical simulations of the dissipative GPE coupled to the impurity, and the final section summarizes our conclusions.
+In Section \ref{sec:numerics}, we compare our theoretical predictions with numerical simulations of the dissipative GPE coupled to the impurity, and the final section summarises our conclusions.